-A real agenda for working people: What Trump would do if he were serious about creating jobs, raising wages, and fixing our rigged economy
+A real agenda for working people: How to raise wages, protect workers’ rights, and fix our rigged economy

 Restore full employment as a primary policy target